 Regional Impact Grants & Give NCW Program

 The Regional Impact Grant (RIG) is the Community Foundation of NCW’s largest grant funding opportunity for nonprofits in the NCW region.
-The RIG program has funded over $3.7 million in charitable work that has helped improve lives and enhance our communities.
+The RIG program has funded over $4.5 million to nonprofit agencies that are improving lives and enhancing our communities.

 Offered once per year, the Regional Impact Grants support general operating needs and/or specific projects for eligible charitable organizations in Chelan, Douglas and Okanogan Counties.
 Grant awards will be published in an online giving catalog, Give NCW, with the goal of leveraging the community’s support to help complete the goal for the total grant request.

-Receiving a Regional Impact Grant means you also have an opportunity to participate in the Give NCW crowdfunding campaign.
-The RIG is an opportunity to seek funding directly from the foundation to support a nonprofit project or operations, while the Give NCW component brings awareness to your project and seeks funding from the community to help reach your goal.
+Receiving a Regional Impact Grant means you also participate in the Give NCW crowdfunding campaign.
+The RIG is an opportunity to seek funding directly from the foundation to support a nonprofit project or general operations, while the Give NCW component builds awareness of your organization’s needs and seeks funding from the community to help reach your request goal.

-Regional Impact Grant: Applicants will apply for the Regional Impact Grant through our online application process.
-Each application will be reviewed and each applicant will participate in a site visit where a team of CFNCW staff, board, and volunteers will meet with each applicant to learn more about your organization and your request.
-If your organization is chosen to receive an award, you have the option to participate in the Give NCW campaign.
+Applicants for the Regional Impact Grant through our online application process.
+Each applicant will participate in a site visit with CFNCW staff, board, and volunteers to learn more about your organization and your request.
+If your organization is chosen to receive an award, you will be awarded a portion of your request.
+The remainder (or more) will be used for the Give NCW campaign (see Funding Request guidelines).
+RIG award amounts are based on several evaluation criteria determined by site visit committees and approved by the Board of Trustees.

-Give NCW: The second phase is a crowdfunding effort through an online grant catalog featuring the Regional Impact Grants awarded.
-CFNCW promotes Give NCW across the region and invites the general public to donate toward completing the remainder of the funding request.
+Give NCW is a crowdfunding effort through an online grant catalog featuring the Regional Impact Grants awarded.
+CFNCW promotes Give NCW across the region and invites the general public to donate toward completing the remainder of your funding request.
 CFNCW will provide regular incentives (which may include matches and/or bonuses) to motivate giving.
-There will be training available for participating nonprofits to learn how best to take advantage of this opportunity.
+There will be training available in early November for participating nonprofits to learn how best to take advantage of this opportunity.

 Notification: Regional Impact Grant awards will be announced in early November.
 The Give NCW campaign will open on Thanksgiving Day and end on December 31.
 The total grant award (Regional Impact Grant plus gifts through Give NCW) will be disbursed in January.